CPernet/ReproducibleQuantitativeDataScience/agentic_coding/create_solution.md

 ## Output module
 Takes the regression results object as imput, and compares and ranks models, also does plots.
 Model comparisons rely on average RMSE and BIC (model fit), but also average RMSE and prediction accuracy of held out sample during the cross-validation.
+A file with prefix as the input file name + suffix _results.tsv should be generated, reporting all models and ranks.

 # Required behaviour
 - The original input must not be modified.